SLC Faculty – How to access the health and wellness supports you need

 All employees at St. Lawrence College are covered under the Workplace and Insurance Act, which states that the “College will take all precautions reasonable in the circumstances to ensure conditions of safety and health in the employees’ work areas…” (Collective Agreement, Article 24).

-If you experience pain or injury and you have reason to believe it is the result of work, whether on campus or remotely during the pandemic, tell your manager about your injury and that you would like to file a Workplace Injury Report.
-Your manager should provide you with the link for the report and alert Human Resources and Organizational Development.
+If you experience pain or injury and you have reason to believe it is the result of work, whether on campus or remotely, tell your manager about your injury and that you would like to file a Workplace Injury Report.
+Your manager should provide you with the link for the report and alert Belonging, People, and Culture (BPC).
 The report is short and simple and will trigger various supports, for example, an ergonomic assessment or recommendations for workspace improvements.
 The response to a report is quick, and while the process for implementing changes can sometimes be slow, it could potentially result in access to equipment or software that could prevent further injury and help you heal.

 The Workplace Injury Report and supporting documents can be found here: intranet.sl.on.ca/FacilityMgmt_Health&Safety.htm